Legal Hotline: Key Considerations When Using an Escalation Clause

 Buyers should also be aware that escalation clauses reveal to the seller more information than is contained in a traditional offer, potentially jeopardizing the original offer.
 This is because the seller will know exactly how much the buyer is willing to pay and thus the seller could decline the buyer’s offer and propose a counteroffer at or above the buyer’s cap.

-Watch for the new form in the Massforms Library in the coming weeks.
-The form will be accompanied by a two page explanation sheet to give buyers and sellers more information to consider when using these clauses.
+Look at the Escalation form, which is accompanied by a two page explanation sheet to give buyers and sellers more information to consider when using these clauses.

 Read more about escalation clauses: